erk52/crafting_nimterpreters/README.md

 # crafting_nimterpreters
-Following crafting interpreters to build a Lox interpreter from scratch, but with Nim
+Following crafting interpreters (https://craftinginterpreters.com/) tutorial to build a Lox interpreter from scratch, but with Nim instead of Java.